 Method 1: Home Equity Loan

 With a home equity loan, the original loan is restructured, resulting in a new fixed monthly payment and a fixed interest rate for the duration of the loan.
-The borrow can use the difference between the original loan amount and the new loan amount to invest in another property, or they can put the cash into other assest like stocks and bonds.
-It is very much up to the homeowner to choose how they spend the cash that is issued to them with a cash out refi.
+The borrow can use the difference between the original loan amount and the new loan amount as substantial down payment on another property, or they can put the cash into other assets like stocks and bonds.
+It is very much up to the homeowner to choose what they will use the cash out refinance to buy.
+In most cases, property owners will either renovate their existing house, put a down payment on a new house, or use their home equity to fund a business opportunity.

 Method 2: Home Equity Line of Credit